JimmyKuruvilla/photoServer/README.md

 2. add entry: `@reboot [path to photoServer.js] [path to files to serve] &`

 ## todo
--- add a slideshow option
--- add a random button
--- remove blocking code in directory scan
+-- add bias for random directory walk or maybe resevoir sampling -- random interval for videos should change based on the video's length so that it doesn't get interupted -- remove blocking code in directory scan
--- add mime types so files don't get sent as 'text-plain' -- add a favicon.ico so that it doesn't get a 404
 -- add a rotate pic icon
--- search functionality/filter functionality
--- files that are not displayable shouldn't be sent at all, currently gets downloaded.
+-- videoTemplate should support other formats than mp4 -- add mime types so files don't get sent as 'text-plain' -- stop and resume slideshow buttons